pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 The `ViewModel` instance is stored in the `ViewModelStore`, which is a container object that is attached to the activity or fragment's lifecycle.
 When the activity or fragment is recreated due to configuration changes, the `ViewModelStore` persists the `ViewModel` instance, so that it can be retrieved and reused by the newly created activity or fragment.

 This allows the `ViewModel` to survive configuration changes, such as device rotation, without having to reload the data or re-initialize the application state.

-## ViewPager2

-ViewPager2 is an updated version of ViewPager that was introduced as part of the Android Jetpack library.
-It is designed to provide an improved user experience and additional functionality compared to the original ViewPager.

-Here are some key differences between ViewPager2 and ViewPager:

-1. Orientation: ViewPager only supports horizontal scrolling, while ViewPager2 supports both horizontal and vertical scrolling.
-This allows for more flexible layouts and scrolling directions.

-2. API and functionality: ViewPager2 offers a simplified API compared to ViewPager, making it easier to work with.
-It also provides additional features such as support for right-to-left layouts, vertical swiping, and better handling of dynamic content updates.

-3. Adapter: ViewPager2 uses a new adapter called `RecyclerView.Adapter` instead of the older `PagerAdapter` used by ViewPager.
-This allows for better integration with RecyclerView, enabling features such as data binding and efficient view recycling.

-4. Performance: ViewPager2 is built on top of RecyclerView, which is optimized for handling large datasets and efficient view recycling.
-This can result in improved performance and smoother scrolling compared to ViewPager.

-5. Compatibility: ViewPager2 is backward-compatible with older versions of Android (starting from Android API level 14) through the use of the AndroidX library.
-This makes it easier to adopt ViewPager2 in existing projects or support a wider range of devices.

-Overall, ViewPager2 is recommended for new projects or when migrating from ViewPager, as it provides a more modern and feature-rich implementation with better performance and flexibility.

-While ViewPager2 and RecyclerView are both components in the Android Jetpack library and share some similarities, they serve different purposes and have distinct use cases:

-1. Layout: RecyclerView is primarily used for displaying a list or grid of items in a linear, scrollable layout.
-It provides a flexible and efficient way to handle large datasets and dynamically update the content as needed.
-ViewPager2, on the other hand, is designed for displaying and navigating between multiple views or fragments in a swipeable manner.
-It is commonly used for implementing features like image galleries, onboarding screens, or tabbed layouts.

-2. Adapter: RecyclerView uses the `RecyclerView.Adapter` to bind data to individual views within the list or grid.
-It supports various view types and allows for efficient recycling and reuse of views as the user scrolls.
-ViewPager2, similar to its predecessor ViewPager, uses an adapter (either `FragmentStateAdapter` or `RecyclerView.Adapter`) to manage the content displayed in each page or view within the ViewPager2 container.
-The adapter handles the creation and destruction of views or fragments as the user navigates between pages.

-3. Scrolling Behavior: RecyclerView provides full control over the scrolling behavior, allowing for customized scrolling effects, animations, and item decorations.
-It supports both vertical and horizontal scrolling based on the layout manager configuration.
-ViewPager2, on the other hand, handles the swipe-based navigation between pages or views automatically.
-It provides built-in support for horizontal and vertical swiping gestures, and handles the smooth scrolling and transition animations between pages.

-In summary, RecyclerView is suitable for displaying lists or grids of data in a scrollable layout, while ViewPager2 is more suitable for implementing swipeable screens or layouts with multiple views or fragments.
-Both components have their own specific use cases and can be used together in complex UI scenarios where both scrolling lists and swipeable views are required.

 # Android Components